aarsenault/intro_to_HTML_CSS/README.md

 </html>
 ```

-It's important to note that making an ids for tags must be unique!
+It's important to note that the ids for tags must be unique!
 If you style something by using an id the purpose is to only style a single html element.

-If you want to style more than one thing, i.e a few paragraphs but not *all* paragraphs you can create a class and use that as a CSS selector.
+So then, if you want to style more than one thing, i.e a few paragraphs but not *all* paragraphs you can create a class and use that as a CSS selector.

 Creating a class selector is similar to creating an id.
 You first add an attribute to the tag like so: